mosamdabhi/MBW-Data/Datasheet_for_Dataset/README.md

 # MBW Zoo Dataset

-By: [Mosam Dabhi](TODO:url) `<mdabhi@andrew.cmu.edu>`
+By: [Mosam Dabhi](TODO:url) `<mdabhi@andrew.cmu.edu>`, [Chaoyang Wang], [Tim Clifford], [Laszlo Jeni],[Ian Fasel], [Simon Lucey]

-As part of this work making dataset collection more easy and amenable in a wildly unconstrained setup, we collected a dataset of zoo animals using smartphone grade cameras, and annotated (~2\%) of the collected frames with 2D keypoint landmarks.
+As part of making dataset collection more easy and amenable in a wildly unconstrained setup, we collect a dataset of zoo animals using smartphone grade cameras, and annotate (~2\%) of the collected frames with 2D keypoint landmarks.
 We call this dataset the **Multiview Bootstrapping in the wild (MBW) Zoo dataset**; what follows below is the [datasheet](https://arxiv.org/abs/1803.09010) describing this data.
 If you use this dataset, please acknowledge it by citing the original paper.

 ## Motivation

 1. **For what purpose was the dataset created?** *(Was there a specific task in mind?
 Was there a specific gap that needed to be filled?
 Please provide a description.)*

     This dataset was created to generate 2D and 3D labels of articulated objects in unconstrained settings.
 Such unconstrained and casually collected datasets have a wide variety of applications including entertainment, neuroscience, psychology, ethology, and many fields of medicine.
 Large offline labeled datasets do not exist for all but the most common articulated object categories (e.g., humans, hands, cars).
 Hand labeling these landmarks within a video sequence is a laborious task.
 Learned landmark detectors can help, but can be error-prone when trained from only a few examples.
-Although the main contribution of the paper is a framework that could be used to generate labels and dataset, we provide this dataset as a proof-of-concept that our approach is able to generate 2D and 3D labels in very challenging scenarios where previous approaches fail to provide reasonable labels.
+As part of contribution of this paper, we provide this dataset where 2D and 3D labels are generated in very challenging scenarios, using our approach.

-    This dataset is a proof-of-concept to show that all the user require is a few handheld videos and 2D labels for ~15 frames per video.
-No other camera intrinsics or extrinsics information is required and we are able to generate labels as shown in the given dataset.
+    Note that the user is required to only provide handheld videos from 2 or more views and manual 2D keypoint labels for ~15 frames per video.
+No camera intrinsics or extrinsics information is required to generate the labels shown in this dataset.